 Our survey questionnaire is wide-ranging and includes modules on income, expenditure, assets, subjective well-being, physical and mental health, education, aspirations, migration and mobility, refugee-host community interactions, attitudes, and demography, for example.
 Our sampling methods involve random sampling, enabling us to use the data to explore a variety of questions using descriptive statistics, simple correlations, and multivariate regression analysis.
 The breadth of the questionnaire allows us to explore correlations between variables, both cross-sectionally and over time.
 All of this work is complemented by in-depth qualitative research.

 We use our data to explain variation in the economic behaviour and economic outcomes for refugees.
-For example, we explore questions such as:
+For example, we explored questions such as:

 - What explains variation in welfare outcomes for refugees?